piemonte/PBJActivityIndicator/README.md

 ## PBJActivityIndicator
-'PBJActivityIndicator' is an iOS component for displaying the status bar loading indicator efficiently across multiple request objects.
+'PBJActivityIndicator' is an iOS component for displaying the status bar indicator efficiently across multiple request objects.

+Mobile applications that perform a variety of network requests can easily provide indication of network use without any indicator flickering or incorrect state.
+This is accomplished by calling an activity indictor block before the request is sent and after the request succeeds or fails.

-This helps avoid flickering as well as improper state (active even though no activity is in progress).
-It is also possible to add service specific logging for debugging within the activity blocks.
+It is also possible to add request specific debug logging within the activity blocks.

 ### Basic Use